balderdashy/sails-docs/reference/blueprint-api/Remove.md

 removedId: 7
 ```

+Clients subscribed to involved parent or child records also receive an additional notification:

+For example, if an employee had the attribute `employeeOfTheMonthAt: 16`, making the relationship [one-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/one-to-many), then subscribers to employee #7 would receive an `updated` notification.
+(See the [update blueprint reference](http://sailsjs.com/documentation/reference/blueprint-api/update) for more info.)

-Similarly, if the relationship between the parent and child models is [many-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/many-to-many), then subscribers to the child record will receive `removedFrom` notifications as well (with the `id` and `removedId` values reversed).
-If the relationship is [one-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/one-to-many), then subscribers to the child will receive an `updated` notification (see the [update blueprint reference](http://sailsjs.com/documentation/reference/blueprint-api/update) for more info about that notification).
+Similarly, if an employee could be an employee of the month at _multiple_ stores, (e.g. `employeeOfTheMonthAt: [...]`) making the relationship [many-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/many-to-many), then subscribers to store #16 would receive `removedFrom` notifications as well (with the `id` and `removedId` values reversed).

 ### Notes